-We can classify each word in the English language in one of the 8 different “parts of speech”.
+We can classify each word in the English language into one of the eight different “parts of speech.”

-In this lesson, we will discuss all 8 different parts of speech.
+In this lesson, we will discuss all eight different parts of speech.
 Let’s get started.

 It is important to understand the different parts of speech if you want to understand how words may and should be joined in groups together for making sentences that are both readable and grammatically correct.